glitch-game-club/glitch-game-club/README.md

 ![game club logo](branding/webgame_making_edlab_club_800.png)

-We want to make Web Games to Change the World.
-This project aims to be a network of people to support issue-based, computer club activities to make games.
-Together we will create a hub of resources to help this happen.
-Our particular focus will be on:
-[Creating audio, visual and story assets](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#creating-game-assets) for video games using free and open tools, [Coding web-based games in Javascript](https://github.com/webgameclubs/edlab-gamemakers-club#example-web-games-in-glitch) using Phaser.js, [Fun activities inspiring a creative response to local and global issues (especially “writing / coding in-role”)](http://write.flossmanuals.net/learn-javascript-with-phaser/)

 We will help learners to be choose their own paths, work collaboratively and be inspired to make fun games with positive messages.